Rigorous computation of expansion in one-dimensional dynamics: Technical remarks

 \subsection{Software implementation of the method}

 The algorithms introduced in Sections \ref{sec:graph} and~\ref{sec:digraph} have been implemented in terms of software written in C++.
-The source code is provided on the webpage~\cite{www}.
+The source code is provided in~\cite{www}.
 The C++ programming language was chosen for high performance of the resulting program and reasonable flexibility of the code.

 The program uses several software libraries: the Boost C++ libraries (\url{https://www.boost.org/}), the CAPD library (\url{http://capd.ii.uj.edu.pl/}) and the CHomP library (\url{https://www.pawelpilarczyk.com/chomp/}).
-While the first software library is well known, the other two are less standard, and therefore source code of compatible versions is provided on~\cite{www} along with the source code of the program itself.
+While the first software library is well known, the other two are less standard, and therefore source code of compatible versions is provided in~\cite{www} along with the source code of the program itself; see also \url{https://www.pawelpilarczyk.com/expansion1d/}.
 The program uses rigorous interval arithmetic operations on double precision floating point numbers, implemented in the CAPD library together with interval versions of some elementary functions, such as the natural logarithm.
 An implementation of Algorithm~\ref{alg:Karp} used in the program, as well as some system tools were taken from parts of the CHomP library programmed by Paweł Pilarczyk.